kelvinz/code-notes/courses/completejavascript2020.md

 - execution doesn't wait for an asynchronous task to finish its work
 - callback functions alone do *not* make code asynchronous

+**API**

+- Application Programming Interface
+- piece of sofware that can be used by another piece of software
+- allow applications to talk to each other

 ---